 Trevor Marsteller and I joined hands in the stately building of Missio Church on October 3 and covenanted before God and man to love each other ’til death do us part.
-We returned the following morning and held hands in a pew near the front as we listened to the Word of God preached to the people of God.
+We returned the following morning to listen to the Word of God preached to the people of God.

 Many of these people were incredulous: “You’re on your honeymoon, and you’re at church?!”
 We might as well have sprouted horns on our heads.